Vice presidency of Dan Quayle: 1988 vice presidential campaign

 On August 16, 1988, at the Republican convention in New Orleans, Louisiana, George H. W. Bush chose Quayle to be his running mate in the 1988 United States presidential election.
 The choice immediately became controversial.
 Outgoing President Reagan praised Quayle for his "energy and enthusiasm".
 Press coverage of the convention was dominated by questions about "the three Quayle problems".
 The questions involved his military service, a golf holiday in Florida where he and several other politicians shared a house with lobbyist Paula Parkinson, and whether he had enough experience to be vice president.
 Quayle seemed at times rattled and at other times uncertain or evasive as he responded to questions.
 Delegates to the convention generally blamed television and newspapers for the focus on Quayle's problems, but Bush's staff said they thought Quayle had mishandled the questions about his military record, leaving questions dangling.
 Although Bush was trailing by up to 15 points in public opinion polls taken before the convention, in August the Bush–Quayle ticket took the lead, which it did not relinquish for the rest of the campaign.

 In the October 1988 vice-presidential debate, Quayle debated Democratic candidate Lloyd Bentsen.
 During the debate, Quayle's strategy was to criticize Dukakis as too liberal.
 When the debate turned to Quayle's relatively limited experience in public life, he compared the length of his congressional service (12 years) with that of President John F. Kennedy (14 years); Kennedy had less experience than his rivals during the 1960 presidential nomination.
 It was a factual comparison, although Quayle's advisers cautioned beforehand that it could be used against him.
 Bentsen's response—"I served with Jack Kennedy.
 I knew Jack Kennedy.
 Jack Kennedy was a friend of mine.
 Senator, you're no Jack Kennedy"—subsequently became a part of the political lexicon.

 The Bush–Quayle ticket won the November election by a 53–46 percent margin, sweeping 40 states and capturing 426 electoral votes.
-He was sworn in on January 20, 1989.
+He was sworn in on January 20, 1989 by justice Sandra Day O'Connor, making him the first vice president to be sworn in by a female justice of the Supreme Court.
 Quayle cast no tie-breaking votes as president of the Senate, becoming only the second vice-president to serve a complete term without breaking a tie.
 (Note: Charles W. Fairbanks (1905-1909) was the first and Joe Biden (2009-2017) was the third.)